 More and more menus are waving the American flag when it comes to culinary inspiration.
-Traditional American food is on the rise—up 26% from Q3 2008 to Q3 2011—and more regional American references are coming into focus.
-Also on the rise: old-fashioned food that evokes Americana, from apple pie to fried chicken, and even dishes that accentuate the country goodness of certain meals.
+Traditional American food is on the rise and more regional American references are coming into focus.
+Also, on the rise: old-fashioned food that evokes Americana, from apple pie to fried chicken, and even dishes that accentuate the country goodness of certain meals.

 Casual and Family-Midscale Dining

-For other regional tastes, fish-focused concepts like Red Lobster and Legal Sea Foods take much of their inspiration from the East, but the West and Northwest are also well-represented in casual dining.
+For other regional tastes, fish-focused concepts like Red Lobster and Legal Sea Foods take much of their inspiration from the East – but the West and Northwest are also well-represented in casual dining.
 Focusing on the flavors of Big Sky country, Ted’s Montana Grill is built around beef and bison.
-This past May, the chain revamped the menu to include a new batch of burgers named after different parts of the West.
+The chain revamped the menu to include a new batch of burgers named after different parts of the West.
 The Montana Breakfast Burger includes American cheese, grilled ham, a fried egg and spicy house-made tomato jam.
-The Canyon Creek Burger is “topped with melted cheddar cheese, bacon, diced jalapeños, blackberry jam, and a fried egg over-easy, and served on a corn-dusted Kaiser roll.
+The Canyon Creek Burger is topped with melted cheddar cheese, bacon, diced jalapeños, blackberry jam, and a fried egg over easy, and served on a corn-dusted Kaiser roll.
 New Mexico is represented with pepper Jack cheese, roasted Anaheim pepper, fresh guacamole and Ted’s spicy tomato jam.

 Quick Serve and Fast Casual

 Quick service (QSR) and fast casual restaurants are also borrowing an array of regional flavors to bring new interest to familiar favorites like hamburgers, sandwiches and fried chicken.